100+ Ways to Say “Turn”: A Word List for Writers

 Let’s analyze why you might choose turn.
 We’ll start with Google’s definition:

-• turn: move or cause to move in a circular direction wholly or partly around an axis or point.
+turn: to move or cause to move in a circular direction wholly or partly around an axis or point.

 A turn could be a change in direction or emotion.
 And a person can turn toward, not just away.